alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 </div>

-Becuase we abstract away our auth provider implementation using the `RemoteAuthProvider` protocol, a single line is all we need to swap out auth providers.
+Because we abstract away our auth provider implementation using the `RemoteAuthProvider` protocol, a single line is all we need to swap out auth providers.

 If the day comes to switch to a new authentication provider, it ought to take hours or days rather than weeks to implement.